 A person commits this offence if the person produces, supplies or obtains data with the intention of committing, or enabling the commission of, a serious computer offence.

 The maximum penalty is 300 penalty units and/or three years’ imprisonment.

-Again, a person can be found guilty even if it were impossible for the serious computer offence to have been committed.
+A person can be found guilty even if it was impossible for the serious computer offence to have been committed.

 Unauthorised Access to Or Modification of Restricted Data Held in Computer

 The maximum penalty for this offence is two years’ imprisonment and/or a fine of up to 200 penalty units.

 “Restricted data” is defined as “data held in a computer to which access is restricted by an access control system associated with a function of the computer”.

 Unauthorised Impairment of Data Held in Computer Disc, Credit Card Etc

 This offence involves the intentional unauthorised impairment of the reliability, security or operation of data held in a computer disc, credit card or other device.

 It is punishable, on conviction, by up to two years’ imprisonment and/or a fine of up to 200 penalty units.